-The Division of Public Health admits students for Spring & Fall semesters each year.
-All application materials must be received by the Division of Public Health by October 1st for Spring semester and February 1st for Fall semester.
+The Division of Public Health admits PhD in Public Health students for Fall admissions once a year.
+All application materials must be received by the Division of Public Health by February 1st.
+No late applications or application material will be accepted after that deadline.

 Documents for application: